shijiezhao/Microbe-seq/README.md

 Single-cell genomic sequencing of the human gut microbiome Codes and intermediary files for reproducing figures from “High-throughput, single-microbe genomics with strain resolution, applied to a human gut microbiome”, by Shijie Zhao and Wenshan Zheng. (co-first authors).
 We will provide the exact link for the manuscript when it’s available from the journal.

-01_sort_SAGs.ipynb preprocesses raw sequencing data into individual SAGs.
-02_mock_alignment contains command line scripts for aligning SAGs from a mock community to the reference genomes.
+01_sort_SAGs.ipynb preprocesses raw sequencing data into individual SAGs.\n 02_mock_alignment contains command line scripts for aligning SAGs from a mock community to the reference genomes.
 Related to Figure 1 and S2.
 03_kraken_standard.sh and 03_kraken_yeast.sh are used to do metagenomics and pooled SAGs taxonomy assignment.
 Related to Figure S3 and S4.
 04_co_assembly contains scripts used for iterative clustering of SAGs from the same species and co-assembly.
 Related to Figure 2.